Stock-Session-Of-Government-AdobeStock278071196 copy.jpg

 As is the case with all market-based economies around the world, the U.S. government and the Federal Reserve use a combination of fiscal and monetary policy to influence the U.S. economy, but it’s not something anyone has direct control over.
 We’ve gone over a lot of tools, but no one can fully influence what’s going to happen next.

 Caution isn’t always a bad thing.
-If you’re concerned about where the future might lead, here are some tips on how to prepare for a recession.
+If you’re concerned about where the future might lead, here are some tips on how to improve your financial health.

 Headshot of a man with glasses smiling.